cdsk/cleanHAR/README.md

 The script run_analysis.R processes the data into a merged and tidy dataset, and then summarises the means and standard deviations for each subject and activity.

 The output of the script is a file called 'result.txt'.
-To read the file in R use 'read.table('result.txt', header = TRUE)'.
+To read the file in R use "read.table('result.txt', header = TRUE)".

 Usage: